 Luckily, Shanghai is included.
 I was lucky enough to live in this dynamic city for a year so I can provide you with all the insider tips for a chilled-out layover.

-From transport tips to the best sights and must-try foods, find everything you need below.
+From transport tips to the best sights, tours, and must-try foods, find everything you need below.

 Best VPN App: You won’t be able to access social media easily while in China but you can use the Hexatech app, a mobile-friendly service that connects you to one server for free.
 Perfect for a layover.
 You can upgrade for multiple servers.
 Google Maps doesn’t work so you can either download their native Baidu maps or be prepared to use your VPN.

 The storage in Shanghai airport is safe, convenient, and cheap.
 It opens at 6am and is perfect if you need to drop off your suitcase to explore the city.
 Unlike in Japan and Korea, you generally won’t find coin lockers in the subway stations, and even if you do they’re sporadic, pricier than you’d expect, and not the best quality so best ditch your luggage at the airport if you need to or leave it at your hotel.

 So, as I said, Shanghai’s public transport is outstanding.
 There are ticket machines in every subway station and they have an English option.
 You pick where you’re going, put in your notes or coins, and just print it out.
 You can get a plastic subway card that the locals use but it requires a down payment so not that cost effective for a layover.